ncatlab/nlab-content/pages/3/7/5/7/7573/content.md

 ## Construction of sheafification

-The basic property of the plus-construction is that we can construct [[sheafification]] by iterating it.
+The basic property of the plus-construction is that we can construct [[sheafification]] (a.k.a. stack completion, in the higher-categorical case) by iterating it.
 For ordinary presheaves of sets, two iterations suffice: for any presheaf $A$, $A^+$ is separated, while if $A$ is separated then $A^+$ is a sheaf; thus $A^{++}$ is the sheafification of any presheaf $A$.

 +-- {: .num_remark}
 ###### Remark
 Note, though, that $(-)^+ : PSh(C) \to SepPSh(C)$ is not left adjoint to the inclusion $\iota : SepPSh(C) \hookrightarrow PSh(C)$ of the full subcategory of separated presheaves.
 If it were, it would be a [[reflector]] and therefore satisfy $(-)^+ \circ \iota \cong Id$.
 But this is false, since the plus construction applied to separated presheaves yields their sheafification.
 See [this MathOverflow question](http://mathoverflow.net/questions/49486/the-single-plus-construction-is-not-the-left-adjoint-of-the-inclusion-of-separat) for details.
 =--

-More generally, when working with presheaves of $n$-groupoids for some finite $n$, it takes $n+2$ iterations for the plus-construction to converge to a sheaf.
+More generally, when working with presheaves of $n$-groupoids for some finite $n$, it takes $n+2$ iterations for the plus-construction to converge to a sheaf/stack.
 In the case $n=\infty$, no finite number of iterations suffices, and not even a countable number, but a transfinite number does.

-We now sketch a proof of these facts, using the [[implicit infinity-category convention]] so that our results apply to higher sheaves as well as ordinary ones.
+We now sketch a proof of these facts, using the [[implicit infinity-category convention]] so that our results apply to higher sheaves/stacks as well as ordinary ones.

 We use the fourth definition above $A^+ = Lan_{r^{op}} Ran_{s^{op}} A$, which we will write more shortly as $A^+ = r_! s_* A$.
 There is a canonical map $A\to A^+$, which we can more easily construct and study with the following observation: